Metalnem/javascript-crypto/README.md

 ## Word of caution

 You should never implement crypto yourself (especially in JavaScript).
 Just use TLS.
 If you want to know more about why JavaScript cryptography is a bad idea, go to [[5](https://rdist.root.org/2010/11/29/final-post-on-javascript-crypto/)], [[7](https://www.nccgroup.trust/us/about-us/newsroom-and-events/blog/2011/august/javascript-cryptography-considered-harmful/)] or [[8](https://tonyarcieri.com/whats-wrong-with-webcrypto)].
-That being said, there are some use cases for using JavaScript crypto.
+That being said, there are some use cases for JavaScript crypto.
 Read more about that at [[6](https://vnhacker.blogspot.rs/2014/06/why-javascript-crypto-is-useful.html)] or [[11](https://www.w3.org/TR/2013/WD-webcrypto-usecases-20130108/)].

 ## API